seanredmond/metonic/README.md

 The 57 combinations are 19 “rotations” of 3 unique cycles (19 × 3 =
 57).
-The difference between `combinations()` and `cycle_set()` is that `combinations()` returns all the rotations while `cycle_set()` only returns one example of each uniaue cycle (specifically the one the comes first in an alphabetical sort).
+The difference between `combinations()` and `cycle_set()` is that `combinations()` returns all the rotations while `cycle_set()` only returns one example of each unique cycle (specifically the one that comes first in an alphabetical sort).

-`cycle_set()` can also take an iterable of combinations this:
+`cycle_set()` can also take an iterable of combinations.
+This:

     >>> c = metonic.combinations()
 	>>> metonic.cycle_set(c)